Think investment- Think Kenya

-Kenya is classified as lower middle income country after rebasing its economy in 2014.
+Kenya is classified as lower middle income country by the World Bank after rebasing its economy in 2014.
 It is the ninth largest economy in Africa, and the fourth largest in sub-Saharan Africa.

 Kenya is also the largest and most advanced economy in East and Central Africa.
 Its GDP accounts for more than 50 per cent of the region’s total and in terms of current market prices, its 2014 GDP stood at $58.1 billion.